 How to write a mystery that will knock them dead

 Good mysteries are also good novels.
-They have memorable characters, an exciting plot, lively dialogue and writing that "shows" instead of "tells".
-You can build muscle in all of these areas by taking the CWN free online fiction courses.
+They have memorable characters, an exciting plot, lively dialogue and writing that "shows" instead of "tells"

 How mysteries are special: